women dancing near mirror

 mental health at drama school woman wearing silver-colored ring self care for actors

 The performing arts industry is highly competitive, and it’s easy to get caught up in the race for success.
-However, it is essential to prioritize your wellbeing above all else.
+However, it is essential to prioritize your wellbeing above all else, especially given the psychological demands and performance anxiety that often come with being a performing artist.

 Remember that your mental health is the foundation upon which your artistic journey is built.

-Take time to celebrate your achievements, no matter how small, and focus on your own growth rather than comparing yourself to others.
+Take time to celebrate your achievements, no matter how small, and focus on your own growth rather than comparing yourself to other performing artists.

 Seeking support from mental health professionals can be beneficial in navigating the pressures of a competitive environment.